Fector101/android_notify/README.md

 ## Acknowledgments

-- This Project was "Made For Android" and thoroughly "Tested by" the [Laner Project](https://github.com/Fector101/Laner/) - Laner is an application that creates a secure connection between your PC and Phone to Transfer Files Wirelessly.
+- This Project was thoroughly Tested by the [Laner Project](https://github.com/Fector101/Laner/) - A application for Securely Transfering Files Wirelessly between your PC and Phone.
-- Thanks to the Kivy and Pyjnius communities for their support.
+- Thanks to the Kivy and Pyjnius communities.

 ---